yeasy/learning_pickleball/en/appendix_equipment.md

 **Intermediate to Advanced:**
 - Franklin X-40 (same as above): Standard competition ball; recommended to use the same ball for training and matches
-- Selkirk Pro S1 Outdoor: Next-generation competitive ball with no-crack warranty, outstanding durability
+- Selkirk Pro S1: 38-hole rotomolded design, excellent wind resistance, 1-year no-crack warranty, outstanding durability

 ### How to Choose a Ball